yaal-coop/sheraf/doc/introduction.rst

 - :class:`~sheraf.models.base.BaseModel` represents a coherent set of data you want to store in a database;
-- :class:`~sheraf.attributes.base.BaseAttribute` are model parameters that will serialize and deserialize your data.
+- :class:`~sheraf.attributes.Attribute` are model parameters that will serialize and deserialize your data.
 They come in several flavors such as :class:`int`, :class:`string`, etc.
 - :class:`~sheraf.attributes.index.Index` are model parameters that will control how